 What does our Market expect?

 There seems to be a shift in expectations from realizing it takes 2-4 weeks to manufacture your product, to we want it tomorrow for half the price.
 Most of this expectation has been set for generic products and the internet.
 This is due to the large volume of imported standard products, that in most cases you just put up with.
 It’s kind of a negative way to approach life, especially when it is actually a better decision to buy the right product the first time that is designed for your application that makes life easier and quicker, with fewer injuries.
 That is the good commercial sense that more decision makers need to be employing if they are serious about looking after their staff and creating a more profitable business environment.
-The life cycle of a product should be once of key consideration.
+The life cycle of a product should be one of the key selection considerations.

-I read a book (“Living next door to a Millionaire” by Thomas J. Stanley) a few years back that opened my mind to the realization that the guy/gal, who buys the car he/she wants, keeps it for 10 years and looks after it, is considerably better off than the guy to buys a car and turns it over every 2-3 years to keep up with the trends.
+I read a book (“Living next door to a Millionaire” by Thomas J. Stanley) a few years back that opened my mind to the realization that the guy/gal, who buys the car he/she wants, keeps it for 10 years and looks after it, is considerably better off than the guy to buys a cheap car and turns it over every 2-3 years to keep up with the trends.
 We follow this ethos everyday with every investment and procurement decision.

 With that in mind and before you read on, if you’re a specifier or purchaser of stainless steel products, a contractor or a distributor, let me ask you, where do the stainless steel products you normally buy/specify really come from?
 From an Australian company probably, but who is being paid and trusted to fabricate them?
 How do you personally feel about the importance of supporting Australian manufacturing, of helping to keep Australian trades people employed and supporting our economy by buying from companies who employ and provide jobs to Australian trades people?
 The truth is, whilst there’s a lot of companies selling stainless steel products, the vast majority don’t actually make what they sell, nor do the products they sell get made in Australia.
 Today I saw on the website of an ‘Australian owned and operated’ company selling stainless steel products, a statement that they can custom manufacture a range of products for your next project.
 What if I was to say this company didn’t employ a single stainless steel sheet metal worker and that their ‘factory’ is in reality more like a ‘warehouse’ filled with products imported from Asia (mostly China) and that any ‘custom manufactured’ products they sold were really sub-contracted out to another undisclosed fabricator?
 Is that misleading?
 I don’t know the answer.
 It’s just a question.
 Yes, this is misleading, so why don’t you ask them for a factory tour next time?